fredkozlowski/nyc-zoning-timeline/readme.md

 - Pre-generate the HTML graph to reduce load time.
 Currently the JS loop that generates the graph takes a bit of time upon load.
 - Add a legend to the color shades since the color:count mapping is on a log scale.
+- Make the links go to the full zoning article page rather than the section link

 ## License